rivancic/gradle/task/file-tasks-assignment/README.md

 - You can use logger instance to print messages that will help you debug script logic.
-- Make sure you have IDE properly set up, so you will have autocompletion available, you'll be able to investigate source code of Gradle API and debug build.grade script.
+- Make sure you have IDE properly set up, so you will have autocompletion available, you'll be able to investigate source code of Gradle API and debug build.gradle script.
 - You can read gradle extra properties from project.ext

 **Tasks**